51Degrees/specifications/pipeline-specification/part3/automated-testing.md

 Things to check:
 - operation of the SetHeaders Engine
-- operation of the JSON and Javascript Engines
+- operation of the JSON and JavaScript Engines
+  - operation of the JavaScript that is produced
 - operation of the Sequence Element

-<span style="color:yellow">hard to know what else to say?</span>